Louis Farrakhan: Antisemitism

-Relations with Barack Obama
+Barack Obama

 In 2008, Farrakhan publicly criticized the United States and supported then-Senator Barack Obama who was campaigning at the time to become the president of the United States of America.
 Farrakhan and Obama had met at least once before that time.

 The Obama campaign quickly responded to convey his distance from the minister.
 "Senator Obama has been clear in his objections to Farrakhan's past pronouncements and has not solicited the minister's support," said Obama spokesman Bill Burton.
-Obama "rejected and denounced" Farrakhan's support during an NBC presidential candidate debate.
+Obama "rejected and denounced" Farrakhan's support during an NBC presidential debate.

 Following the 2008 presidential election, Farrakhan explained, during a BET television interview, that he was "careful" never to endorse Obama during his campaign.
 "I talked about him—but, in very beautiful and glowing terms, stopping short of endorsing him.
 And unfortunately, or fortunately, however we look at it, the media said I 'endorsed' him, so he renounced my so-called endorsement and support.
 But that didn't stop me from supporting him."